Daniel Neofetou

-Daniel Andreas Neofetou (born 1 February 1989) is a British writer and filmmaker.
+Daniel Andreas Neofetou (born 1 February 1989) is a British theorist and filmmaker.
 He is the author of the books Good Day Today: David Lynch Destabilises the Spectator (2012) and Rereading Abstract Expressionism, Clement Greenberg and the Cold War (2021).
 He is a regular contributor to The Wire, Art Monthly and Artforum, and has written for Mute, Complex, Flash Art and Le Phare, the journal of Le Centre culturel suisse.
 He has also published academic journal articles in Journal of Contemporary Painting, Quarterly Review of Film and Video, Arts, Getty Research Journal and Philosophy & Social Criticism.
 He is currently a lecturer at Middlesex University.'

 Early life

 Neofetou was born in Leamington Spa, England on 1 February 1989.
 He studied at University of Warwick, University of Edinburgh and Goldsmiths, University of London, at which he completed a PhD entitled Eyes in the Heat: The Question Concerning Abstract Expressionism, initially under the supervision of Mark Fisher, and subsequently under the supervision of Josephine Berry and Marina Vishmidt.